OlegZee/Suave.OAuth/README.md

 expires in one hour).
 Anyway whenever you want to extract more data from provider you should do it right after login.

 ### API change in 0.7.0

 The signature of authorize function was changed in 0.7.x, now it expects you will provide authorization redirect url.
-In prior version the attempt to build it authomatically was made which is however impossible in general case such as using server proxy or docker.
+In prior version the attempt to build it automatically was made which is however impossible in general case such as using server proxy or docker.

 ## Customizing queries

 While defining configs you could define:

 * provider specific **'scopes'** so that you can request more specific info from provider
 * **customize_req**: allows to define specific headers or proxy settings for http webrequest instance

 You could also define oauth2 provider not in list:

 ```fsharp
     let oauthConfigs =
         defineProviderConfigs (